journeyhorizon/coding-convention-and-guidelines/Code-Review-Guidelines.md

 Review is communication process, there are plenty of things you can do for a review, this should only be a basic list of what you can do, not an exhaust list so you can always add more of your flavour to the review.

+## 4.0) Philosophy

+**Code Review is about the code not about the coder.**

+- Basically, the code review focuses only on code written.
+- It's not the time to blame the author but to verify that the code meets the defined standards, best practices...
+- It means that no one escapes the code review: new hire, a senior, the lead developer or even practice lead.
+- What must be understood is that there is no written well enough to not be seen code.
+- This is also the time to share development techniques, tips ... and why not initiate discussions or debate on a particular way of coding.

 ## 4.1) Focus on the right things

 Remember that, code review will not help us to have "best code", it help us to have "better code", so don't try to spend a lot of time to optimize to have a perfect code.